Skip to content ↓

 The Chair of Governors, Mrs Corinne Cross, can be contacted: via the school office or: cofg@foston.n-yorks.sch.uk

-• Sarah Moore’s husband is a caretaker at Foston School and ICT technician for FST Primary Schools Federation.
+• Sarah Moore is married to the caretaker at Foston School and ICT technician for North Yorkshire Rural Schools Federation

-• Vanessa Jones is the Vice-chair of Foston & Thornton le Clay Village Hall Committee.
+• Vanessa Jones is a trustee and on the Foston & Thornton le Clay Village Hall Committee.

 Members of FST Primary Schools Federation Governing Board who have stepped down in the past 12 months: